 The GI Bill has a time limit - expiration date.
 Once you have left the service you have ten years to use it.
 Any benefit remaining after the tenth anniversary is lost, and you will lose your $1,200 initial contribution.

-Note: You should ALWAYS consult your Education Service Officer or Navy College representative before using your GI Bill or taking any college classes.
+Note: You should ALWAYS consult your Education Service Officer before using your GI Bill or taking any college classes.
 They are trained to give you the counseling that will help you avoid wasting your time and benefits.

 Although the GI Bill application process can be time consuming it is relatively easy.
 In most cases the process will take you 4 steps, or less!